JonathanVega08/Compiler/README.md

 To use the compiler it's recommended to use CLion IDE from jetBrains, but you can use another IDE.

 ## Introduction
-The application consists of four stages wich are Lexical, sytactic, semantic analysis and Code generation.
+The application consists in four stages wich are Lexical, sytactic, semantic analysis and Code generation.

 ### Lexical analysis
 the lexical analizer reads every character from the input and assigns a token to it.